 All our bows have a professional assembly guarantee that our professional team is responsible to realize.
 We start from a base of high quality materials that are worked in our workshop in a manual, careful and professional way in order to obtain the best results and optimization.
 Our guarantee covers the following processes: checking the general condition of the stick, as well as its longitudinal straightness, its distribution of the curve with different tension levels and its excess or lack of curvature.
 Checking the general condition of the hairs in terms of length and placement, the rebound and tension, as well as its lateral force, correct operation of the screw and the adaptation of the nut to ensure a proper displacement through the stick.

-In Xavier Vidal i Roca we have a wide string catalog for viola.
+At Luthier Vidal we have a wide string catalog for viola.
 Our products have been selected to cover all kinds of needs and preferences that the violists may have.
 We have strings for the most demanding musicians, from those sweet profiles in their interpretation to the most aggressive.
 Our selection consist of multiple brands that guarantee high quality.

 Strings are a fundamental element for the viola that will provide better or worse sound quality, since they are in charge of originating the sonority of the instrument when the violist is playing it.
 We can play the viola in different ways but the strings are a determining factor and must be adapted to each of these different practices in order to obtain a good sound.